-As of the date of this MD&A, the Company operates 28 dispensaries throughout the State of Florida.
-The Company expects to continue to grow its retail footprint in Florida with a total of 30 dispensaries anticipated to be operational by the end of 2022.
+As of the date of this MD&A, the Company operates 31 dispensaries throughout the State of Florida.
+The Company expects to continue to grow its retail footprint in Florida in 2023.

 Texas

 The Company owns and operates 1,300 sq. ft. of cultivation space in climate and humidity-controlled C-containers which include 1,920 sq. ft. of flowering canopy over 2 levels.
 Currently, the Company only sells in Texas via home deliveries.
 The Company has rights to expand the cultivation facility up to 400,000 additional sq. ft. as demand requires.